kairosbrightside/sps30-pi/README.md

 Sensor interface for real-time particulate monitoring using the SPS30 and Raspberry Pi, with CSV logging support

 ### Preparing the Pi
-Type $\texttt{sudo raspi-config}$ into the terminal.
+Type  'sudo raspi-config' into the terminal.
 Go to $\texttt{Interface Options}$ and select $\texttt{Serial port}$.
 Say no to "Would you like a login shell to be accessible over serial?" and yes to "Would you like the serial port hardware enabled?".
 Then, reboot using

 $\texttt{sudo reboot}$.